Privacy Statement/Policy

 • To provide it to the third party or parties listed in the website form on which you provided your information, per your request.

 • To fulfill or meet the reason you provided the information.
-For example, if you share your name and contact information to request a price quote or ask a question about our products or services, we will use that personal information to respond to your inquiry.
+For example, if you share your name and contact information to ask a question about our products or services, we will use that personal information to respond to your inquiry.
 If you provide your personal information to purchase a product or service, we will use that information to process your payment and facilitate delivery.
 We may also save your information to facilitate new product orders or process returns.

 • To provide you with support and to respond to your inquiries, including to investigate and address your concerns and monitor and improve our responses.